MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/intro-to-mscollaborate.md

 - Distribution of content (builds, documents, tools, specs);
 - Ability to manage users of the system.

-Available via the [Microsoft Dev Center Dashboard](//developer.microsoft.com/dashboard/collaborate), the new MS Collaborate portal provides a single location using a single set of credentials to see your work items and content.
+Available via the [Microsoft Partner Center Dashboard](https://partner.microsoft.com/dashboard/collaborate), the new MS Collaborate portal provides a single location using a single set of credentials to see your work items and content.
 This new system replaces the Microsoft Connect portal as well as the SysDev Feedback Management portal.

 You can access MS Collaborate using the friendly link:  [https://aka.ms/collaborate](https://aka.ms/collaborate).

-Sign-in using your Dev Center credentials, as either an individual or as a member of a company or organization.
-Before using MS Collaborate, you will need to register for Dev Center.
+Sign-in using your Partner Center credentials, as either an individual or as a member of a company or organization.
+Before using MS Collaborate, you will need to register for Partner Center.
 For more information, see [Register with Microsoft Collaborate](registration.md).

 ## Programs and Engagements